nevein25/puzzle/README.md

 ## Description

 This project is part of CS50’s Introduction to Computer Science Course.
-It's a puzlle game where the user can choose the puzle, the level.
+It's a puzzle game where the user can choose the puzzle and the level.

 #### Video Demo:  https://youtu.be/W7th5kc6zFk